electron/electron/docs/api/dialog.md

     displayed in front of the filename text field.
   * `showsTagField` Boolean (optional) _macOS_ - Show the tags input box, defaults to `true`.
+  * `securityScopedBookmarks` Boolean (optional) _masOS_ _mas_ - Create a [security scoped bookmark](https://developer.apple.com/library/content/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html#//apple_ref/doc/uid/TP40011183-CH3-SW16) when packaged for the Mac App Store.
+If this option is enabled and the file doesn't already exist a blank file will be created at the chosen path.
 * `callback` Function (optional)
   * `filename` String
+  * `bookmark` String _macOS_ _mas_ - Base64 encoded string which contains the security scoped bookmark data for the saved file. `securityScopedBookmarks` must be enabled for this to be present.

 Returns `String`, the path of the file chosen by the user, if a callback is provided it returns `undefined`.